strangerstudios/pmpro-constant-contact/readme.txt

 == Description ==

 Sync your WordPress users and members with Constant Contact lists.
+Don't have a Constant Contact account?
+Get one here: http://www.constantcontact.com/index.jsp?pn=paidmembershipspro.

+For new signups in the US, a Constant Contact coach will call you following signup to get you started using Constant Contact.
+For the first 30 days you'll have access to a new client support number.
+You'll also receive ongoing support to help you with your Constant Contact account.

 If Paid Memberships Pro is installed you can sync users by membership level, otherwise all users can be synced to one or more lists.

 == Installation ==